8bitkick/Arduino_KNN_image/README.md

 ### Classify some objects

-  * At the bottom of the webpage there is now some Arduino code containing your image data
+  * At the bottom of the webpage there is a console that now shows some Arduino code containing your image data

 It should look a bit like this: